SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/haproxy.md

 	sudo systemctl restart HaProxy.conf && systemctl status HaProxy.conf
 ````

-HaProxy logs are now generated on your machine.
+HAProxy logs are now generated on your machine.

 After HAProxy has been setup and configured, the logs have to be sent to a Rsyslog collector then forward to SEKOIA.IO